JustinDFuller/justindfuller.com/content/posts/2020-01-21_why-do-we-fall-into-the-rewrite-trap.md

 Hi, I’m Justin Fuller.
 I’m so glad you read my post!
 I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer.
 All code samples are my own.

-I’d also love to hear from you, please feel free to follow me on [Github](https://github.com/justindfuller) or [Twitter](https://twitter.com/justin_d_fuller), or [Subscribe to my newsletter](https://justindfuller.us4.list-manage.com/subscribe?u=d48d0debd8d0bce3b77572097&id=0c1e610cac) to get an update, once-per-month, about what I'm writing about.
+I’d also love to hear from you, please feel free to follow me on [Github](https://github.com/justindfuller) or [Twitter](https://twitter.com/justin_d_fuller), or [subscribe to my newsletter](https://justindfuller.us4.list-manage.com/subscribe?u=d48d0debd8d0bce3b77572097&id=0c1e610cac) to get an update, once-per-month, about what I'm writing about.
 Thanks again for reading!

 ---